Kamalaśīla

 Kamalaśīla (Skt.
 Kamalaśīla; Tib. པདྨའི་ངང་ཚུལ་, Pemé Ngang Tsul; Wyl. pad+ma'i ngang tshul) (c.
-740-795) was an Indian Buddhist monk and philosopher of Nalanda Mahavihara.
-Notably he accompanied Śāntarakṣita (725–788) to Tibet at the request of Trisong Detsen.
+740–795) was an Indian Buddhist monk and philosopher of Nalanda Mahavihara.
+He accompanied Śāntarakṣita (725–788) to Tibet at the request of Trisong Detsen.

 Kamalaśīla was a pivotal figure in the development of Indian Mahayana thought and made a number of original contributions in this field that demonstrated his knowledge of both Buddhist and non-Buddhist philosophies.
 In addition to this, his role as a missionary for Indian Buddhism and his supposed victory in the Debate of Samye helped shape the formation of Tibetan Buddhism.
 His works spanned several genres and touched upon different schools of Buddhism including Madhyamaka as well as the traditions espoused by Dignāga and Dharmakirti.

 Biography

 Much of what we know of Kamalaśīla's life comes from later Tibetan sources which are comparatively late and therefore problematic.

-Tibetan sources refer to him, Santaraksita and Jñānagarbha as rang rgyud shar gsum meaning the “three eastern Svātantrikas” indicating their origins from Eastern India.
+Tibetan sources refer to him, Santaraksita and Jñānagarbha as rang rgyud shar gsum meaning the "three eastern Svātantrikas" indicating their origins from Eastern India.
 Little else is provided as to his life prior to travelling to Tibet aside from that he studied under Santaraksita in Nalanda and arrived in Tibet at the invitations of King Trisong Detsen after 788 CE after his teachers death.

 Debate of Samye

 In 793 Trisong Detsen resolved that Moheyan did not hold the true dharma.
 Following intense protests from Moheyan's supporters, Trisong Detsen proposed to settle the matter by sponsoring a debate, the "Council of Lhasa", although it may actually have taken place at Samye, a considerable distance from Lhasa.
 Kamalaśila was invited to represent Vajrayana while Moheyan represented the East Mountain Teaching of Chan Buddhism.
 Most Tibetan sources state that the debate was decided in Kamalaśīla's favour (though many Chinese sources claim Moheyan won) and Moheyan was required to leave the country and that all sudden-enlightenment texts were gathered and destroyed by royal decree.
 This was a pivotal event in the history of Tibetan Buddhism, which would afterwards continue to follow the late Indian model with only minor influence from China.
 Moheyan's teachings were a mixture of the East Mountain Teachings (Note: Chinese: 東山法門 tung-shan fa-men; given the appellation of "Northern School" Chan by Shenhui (670–762)) associated with Yuquan Shenxiu and with the teachings of Baotang Wuzhu.

-It is said that following his victory, Kamalasila was murdered by three butchers who killed him by squeezing his kidneys.Sources disagree as to whether the killers were assassins hired by Moheyan or non-Buddhists who were against the rise of Buddhism in Tibet.
+It is said that following his victory, Kamalasila was murdered by three butchers who killed him by squeezing his kidneys.
+Sources disagree as to whether the killers were assassins hired by Moheyan or non-Buddhists who were against the rise of Buddhism in Tibet.